{{ summaryHeading }}

 Is volumetric flow the same as print speed?

 No. Print speed is linear movement in mm/s.
-Volumetric flow is the plastic volume per second after layer height, line width, speed, and flow multiplier are combined.
+Volumetric flow is plastic volume per second after layer height, line width, speed, and flow multiplier are combined.

 Why does the same speed pass with one line width and fail with another?